AllenInstitute/vis/docs/authenticating.md

 //npm.pkg.github.com/:_authToken=YOUR_PAT
 ```

-## Authenticating in Github Actions or Another CI/CD Pipeline
+## Authenticating in GitHub Actions or Another CI/CD Pipeline
 If you have a CI/CD pipeline outside of GitHub Actions, do teh following to authenticate:

 1. Follow the instructions for generating a PAT in the previous section.